Our Expertise Shows in the Details. The following are some of the frequently asked questions that we have experienced over the years.

 Can you fix cracks?

 Yes we can.
-Normally we fix cracks when we are performing a recoating job and changing the color.
+Normally we fix cracks when we are performing a re-stucco job and changing the color.
 Most hairline cracks are not serious.
-If the structure has been previously painted, the cracks are usually in the material that was used during painting and not in the stucco.
-This has been true in most of the cases that we have seen.

 If I have my home stucco recoated now, can an addition to the home be matched to the stucco recoating 3 to 5 years later?

 Yes.
 We can match an addition to your home.
 The only variable is the age of stucco.
 Stucco becomes dirty and oxidizes as it ages.
 The best way is to avoid this is to first complete all of your remodeling work and then stucco coat everything, if possible.
-A patch or other stucco work 3 to 5 years later may have a slightly lighter or cleaner appearance “out of the can” when first applied.
+A patch or other stucco work 3 to 5 years later may have a slightly lighter or cleaner appearance when first applied

 Do you use EIFS, synthetic stucco or dryvit products?